 There does appear to be some advantage, but with a small sample size, it could be due to just having a stacked Regional.
 I wanted to improve this, so I eliminated the outliers by normalizing the Open scores of the athletes and considering only those within 1 standard deviation of the mean Open score.
 Let’s take another look.

+That is a much different picture.
+There is almost no improvement for the men and none for the women.
 There are some other forms of bias that I cannot do anything about, such as the fact that most of these competitors didn’t actually compete against one another.
 That is that an athlete might work just hard enough to win his Regional when he could’ve done better.

 SCORING